seesharprun/cosmos-demo/readme.md

 1. In the settings pane, change the throughput of the collection from ``2000`` to ``10000`` RUs (request units).

     > Let the attendees know that we are exponentially increasing the RUs by five times.
+Point out that we have now elastically scaled our database by only changing a simple field and clicking a save button.

 1. Click the **Save** button at the top of the settings pane.